Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map

 Even though the phrase "Animal studies" does not exist in the document the Index will contain a Heading for the pages, such as -

 "Animal studies.....250-255, 260, 262".

 In other words, you do not have to select-and-mark existing words to force the Index to contain an entry.
 You can create a sort of "textual bookmark" entry — a "pointer" — in the generated Index by simply creating a Mark (which inserts an [index] code) on several consecutive and/or non-consecutive pages — or even on several places on the same page.
 [Note: It is best to insert these index marks at or very near the beginning of the topics that they reference, in case material is inserted or deleted later in the document and the Index is regenerated.]

 All this can be done even if you also use a concordance file to help generate the Index.

 As previously noted, you can combine multiple concordance files into a single file.
 Each item should end with a hard return and there should be no blank lines.
-Save the combined file to disc.
-[Though not required by the program, it can help to sort the combined index alphabetically -- e.g., if you need to find duplicates, etc.]
+Save the combined file to disk.
+[Though not required by the program, it can help to sort the combined Index alphabetically — e.g., if you need to find duplicates, etc.]

 • Using WordPerfect 12 or Using WordPerfect X3 by Laura Acklen and Read Gilgen (QUE Books), or